rockettheme/docs/Docs/phpbb/styles/afterburner2/INDEX.md

 ![][style]

 The style is built with the RokBB Framework.
-This provides many features such as an advanced administrator alongside other features, such as integrated Tabs and Headlines styling, in addition to different layout settings.
+RokBB is a powerful framework for phpBB, that provides the basis for advanced and extensive administrative control over the styles.

 Features
 -----